droso-hass/idfm-api/doc/source/usage.rst

 Usage
 -----

+First, you need to create an account on the PRIM website and get your API key `here <https://prim.iledefrance-mobilites.fr/fr/mon-jeton-api>`_ .

-You can use the ``cli.py`` file at the root of this repo to test this package in an interactive way.
+You can then use the ``cli.py`` file at the root of this repo to test this package in an interactive way.
 The documentations for the available functions is available here: :doc:`idfm_api`

 Building